raml-org/raml-spec/versions/raml-10/raml-10.md

   /users/:
     /groups//:
 ```
-leads to the following 3 resource absolute paths: `//api.test.com//common/`, `//api.test.com//common//users/` and `//api.test.com//common//users//groups//`.

 ### Protocols

 The OPTIONAL **protocols** property specifies the protocols that an API supports.
-If the protocols property is not explicitly included, the protocol(s) specified at the baseUri property is (are) used; if the protocols property is specified explicitly, it overrides any protocol specified in the baseUri property.
+If the protocols property is not explicitly specified, one or more protocols included in the baseUri property is used; if the protocols property is explicitly specified, the property specification overrides any protocol included in the baseUri property.
 The protocols property MUST be a non-empty array of strings, of values HTTP and/or HTTPS, and is case-insensitive.

 The following is an example of an API endpoint that accepts both HTTP and HTTPS requests.